gitpython-developers/GitPython/README.md

 ### How to make a new release

-* Update/verify the version in the `VERSION` file
+* Update/verify the **version** in the `VERSION` file
-* Update/verify that the changelog has been updated
+* Update/verify that the `doc/source/changes.rst` changelog file was updated
 * Commit everything
 * Run `git tag -s <version>` to tag the version in Git
 * Run `make release`
+* Close the milestone mentioned in the _changelog_ and create a new one. _Do not reuse milestones by renaming them_.
-* Finally, set the upcoming version in the `VERSION` file, usually be incrementing the patch level, and possibly by appending `-dev`.
+* set the upcoming version in the `VERSION` file, usually be incrementing the patch level, and possibly by appending `-dev`.
 Probably you want to `git push` once more.